 To support Resolve‘s work empowering community leaders to bring about social change, clickhere!

 Thank you to everyone who braved the filthy weather and turned down Thanksgiving to show up at Mind HK‘s poetry event Poetry for Mental Health: The Healing Power of Words in SoHo last night!
 The event was part of a week-long exhibition More Than A Label: I Was.
 I Am.
 I Will Be.
-I felt quite emotional after reading my poem, listening to the stories of the two other poets, the incredible Vish and Derek, and chatting about the stigma of mental illness in Hong Kong.
-There was an overwhelming amount of love and support in the air at the intimate event at the uber-cute gallery on Lyndhurst Street.
+I loved sharing and listening to the stories of the two other poets, the incredible Vish and Derek, and chatting about the stigma of mental illness in Hong Kong.
+There was an overwhelming amount of love in the air at the intimate event at the uber-cute gallery on Lyndhurst Street.
 I can’t wait for the next one!

 I will be reading one of my strange experimental poems at a poetry event organised byMind HKin Central Nov 24!The Healing Power of Wordsis part of an exhibition of art and letters by Mind HK ambassadors to celebrate the first anniversary of the charity’sMore Than A Labelanti-stigma campaign.
 Please join me and supportMind!
 I’m not really a poet but I will be pretending to be one by shouting and wearing a hat.